israelpina004/final_project_empirekillers/README.md

 We have replicated the SHA-512 encryption algorithm through a Python program.

-### "What's SHA-512?"

-SHA-512 is a hashing algorithm used to convert text into another string of text of a fixed length.
-Each SHA-512 string is 512 bits, or 64 bytes, long.
-It is used in email address hashing, password hashing, and blockchain projects, among other things.

 ### "How can I check if this works?"

 (To be expanded upon once our program is complete.)